Theleruby/foundryvtt-starfinder/README.md

 * Adding icons and artwork to most things which currently don't have any (this may end up in a private extension module to avoid copyright issues)
 * Extending the system to support third-party OGL products that I own

+## Current status

+This version is now largely frozen for the time being, because our campaign is currently underway, and I don't want to accidentally break everything and disrupt the sessions.

 ## Support

 I don't really intend for anyone else to use this fork, and I don't provide any support for it.
 My primary priority is just for me and my friends to play Starfinder and to have a good time.